 How is multiple myeloma found?

 Multiple myeloma is hard to find early.
-Many patients don’t have any symptoms until after their disease has reached an advanced stage.
+Many patients don’t have any symptoms until their disease has reached an advanced stage.
 In some patients, the cancer causes symptoms that at first seem to be caused by something else.
 Rarely, the disease may be found in people without symptoms when a routine blood test shows a high amount of protein in the blood.

 Tests for multiple myeloma